-- Additional Information: This includes elements such as secondary category, study design, previous submission of abstract, previous presentation of the abstract, Food & Drug Administration (FDA) approval, Advanced Practice Provider/Medical Student designation and senior author name with email.
+- Additional Information: This includes elements such as study design, award consideration, previous submission of abstract, previous presentation of the abstract, sponsor (required) and Food & Drug Administration (FDA) approval.

 - Disclosure: This is required for the presenting author, along with agreement to Terms and Conditions.